 Amenities

-The beach town has the usual establishments: massage parlors, restaurants, and mini-markets.
-These are almost the only places for shopping.
-As mentioned earlier, the beach area has not been developed for tourists for unknown reasons.
+The beach town consists of a standard set of establishments (massage parlours, restaurants and mini-markets).
+The latter are pretty much the only places where you can spend time shopping.
+As mentioned above, the beach area wasn’t developed for tourists for unknown reasons.

-Hopefully, future development plans will turn Naithon into a full-fledged beach like Karon or Patong.
-The only available activity on the beach is a kite surfing school, but due to the small waves, this sport is suitable only for beginners.
+We can only hope that the latest development plans will turn Naithon into a proper beach like Karon or Patong.
+Among the available activities on the beach you can only find a kitesurfing school, but due to the small waves in the sea, this type of sport is only suitable for beginners.

-Many tourists enjoy leisurely swimming in the warm water, getting massages right on the loungers, and having lunch at the local beach restaurant, where tables are set on the sand.
-Lunch costs from 70 baht per dish, and if you visit the local pizzeria, you’ll pay about 300 baht for a whole pizza.
+Many tourists enjoy lazy swimming in the warm water, massages right on their sunbeds and lunch at a local beach restaurant where tables are set up on the sand.
+Lunch costs from 70 baht per dish, and if you visit the local pizzeria, you’ll have to shell out about 300 baht for a whole pizza.

-In the southern part of the beach, you can snorkel and dive into the calm sea with a scuba tank.
-Underwater, there is a broken shoreline full of reefs and sea creatures.
+In the southern part of the beach you can put on a breathing mask and dive into the depths of the calm sea with scuba gear.
+Beneath the water hides a broken shoreline full of reefs and marine animals.

-Without intuition or, better yet, a map of these reefs, you are unlikely to find anything but empty corals.
-Maps are sold right on the shore.
-In the low season, it’s best to wear flip-flops and stay with your friends, as the beach can feel like a ghost village.
+But without having a knack for it or better yet a map of these reefs, you’re unlikely to find anything except empty corals.
+Maps are sold right there on the shore.
+During low season it’s worth wearing flip-flops and sticking together with your mates as the beach becomes like a ghost village.

-The water brings heaps of trash to the shore, which almost no one cleans up.
-It’s quite a sight!
-There are no cultural points of interest if you get bored with beach activities.
+The water noisily washes piles of rubbish ashore which practically nobody cleans up.
+Quite a sight!
+There aren’t any cultural points of interest here in case you get bored with beach leisure.

-Naithon is in the center of a national park.
-There’s even a stretch of untouched jungle in front of it, but most of the area near the beach is occupied by mangrove trees.
+Nai Thon is located in the centre of a national nature park.
+In front of it there’s even a patch of virgin jungle, but most of the space near the beach is occupied by mangrove trees.

-On both sides of the beach, slightly elevated above the surroundings, are two five-star hotels with excellent views and villa accommodations:
+On both sides of the beach, rising slightly above the surroundings against the backdrop of tropical thickets, two five-star hotels with beautiful views and villa accommodation can be seen:

-At any hotel, you can rent motorbikes (from 200 baht) or call a taxi to get to another place on the island.
-Taxi services to the main road in Phuket cost 150 baht or more, depending on the driver.
+At any hotel you can rent motorbikes (from 200 baht) or call a taxi to get to some other place on the island.
+For taxi services to the main Phuket road you’ll have to pay 150 baht or even more, depending on which taxi driver you get.

 How to Find the Beach

-There is no public transport to the beach; you can get to Naithon either by taxi or by driving your own car.
-The nearest beaches are Bang Tao and Nai Yang.
+Public transport doesn’t go to the beach; you can get to Naithon either by taxi or by your own car.
+The nearest beaches are Bang Tao and Nai Yang

-Head north on the main island highway Thep Krasat Tri from Phuket Town or south from the airport.
-Pay close attention to road signs.
-When you see a sign for Thep Krasat Tri Nai Yang Rd (Route 4031), turn there.
+Drive along the island’s main highway Thep Krasat Tri from Phuket Town in a northerly direction, or from the airport in a southerly direction.
+Pay close attention to road signs; as soon as a sign indicating Thep Krasat Tri Nai Yang Rd (route 4031) comes into view, you need to turn.

-After about 5-7 minutes, you will reach a fork.
-Take a left and continue following the road signs.
-Turn left again, and the road will lead you to a village from which a mountain road takes you to Naithon Beach.
-It’s easy to find from there.
+Then after about 5-7 minutes there will be a fork where you should take the left and drive to the road sign.
+From there turn left again, and the road will lead you to a village from which a mountain road leads to Naithon Beach.
+It won’t be difficult to find it.